bodo-ai/Bodo/docs/docs/integrating_bodo/bodo-jobs.md

-## Running a SQL Query as a Batch Job {#sql-batch-job}
+### Running a SQL Query as a Batch Job {#sql-batch-job}

 Bodo supports running SQL queries as batch jobs without explicitly writing a batch job definition.
 See [Bodo Platform SDK][sql-job-run] for usage details.

+### Queuing Batch Job Runs

+If you submit a batch job run while there's another batch job running on the same cluster, the new batch job will automatically be queued.
+Currently, at most 100 job runs can be queued on a cluster at a time.
+Note that you can queue job runs for different batch job definitions on the same cluster.

+### Submitting Batch Job Runs to a Paused Cluster

+You can choose whether to allow a cluster to resume on submission of a job run.
+This is enabled by default.

+If you submit a batch job run to a paused cluster with auto-resume enabled, the cluster will be resumed automatically.
+If auto-resume is not enabled, then the job run submission will fail.

 [//]: # (TODO: Add batch job update details)
 [//]: # (TODO: Add batch job run config override details)